Confident, Calibrated, or Complicit: Safety Alignment and Ideological Bias in LLM Hate Speech Detection: Discussion

 \textbf{Personas Reveal the Latent Biases and Fragility of Objectivity:} Our use of political personas demonstrates that an LLM's classification is not a fixed, objective judgement.
 By simply altering the ideological frame in the prompt, we induced predictable, directional biases.
-The \texttt{progressive} persona was prone to false positives (over-classifying neutral text as hate), whereas the \texttt{libertarian} persona was prone to false negatives (missing instances of hate).
-This finding has profound implications, suggesting that LLMs can be manipulated by adversarial actors who use ideological framing to sway moderation outcomes.
-It challenges the notion of LLMs as neutral arbiters of content, revealing them instead as malleable systems whose judgements are contingent on their prompted context.
+The \texttt{progressive} persona was prone to false positives, whereas the \texttt{libertarian} persona was prone to false negatives, and these shifts were most pronounced in uncensored models.
+This challenges the notion of LLMs as neutral arbiters of contentious content, revealing them instead as malleable systems whose judgements remain contingent on their prompted context.

-\textbf{Nuance, Irony, and Context Remain a Frontier:} The analysis of implicit hate subcategories highlights the current limitations of LLM comprehension.
-The struggle with \texttt{irony} (69.0\% accuracy) is particularly telling.
-Irony requires a deep understanding of context, intent, and world knowledge that goes beyond pattern matching in text.
-Notably, the failure on irony was driven primarily by a high misclassification rate (20.9\%) rather than refusal (6.6\%), indicating a fundamental misinterpretation of content, not merely cautious avoidance.
+\textbf{Nuance, Irony, and Context Remain a Frontier:} The analysis of implicit-hate subcategories highlights the current limitations of LLM comprehension.
+The struggle with \texttt{irony} (64.4\% strict accuracy, 35.6\% total error) is particularly telling.
+Irony requires a deeper understanding of context, intent, and world knowledge than can be recovered from surface pattern matching alone.
+This aggregate pattern is also visible in individual posts that the models mostly misclassified as \texttt{NOT\_HATE}: one \texttt{irony} instance (``if you skip class to protest Trump you might be a college dropout soon anyway!'') was labeled \texttt{NOT\_HATE} in 17 of 20 model-persona responses, while another (``translated that means throw out all current immigration laws and open the borders to the masses'') was labeled \texttt{NOT\_HATE} in 16 of 20 responses, with only one null output.
+Notably, the failure on irony was driven primarily by misclassification (19.5\% of all responses; 23.2\% among answered responses) rather than refusal alone (16.1\%), indicating a fundamental misinterpretation of content, not merely cautious avoidance.
 This underscores that for the most nuanced forms of harmful speech, human-level understanding remains elusive for these models.

-\textbf{Unequal Protection: Target Group Disparities Signal a Critical Fairness Problem:} Perhaps the most alarming finding is the vast disparity in performance across different target groups.
-The 54.1 percentage point gap between the classification accuracy for content targeting \texttt{jewish\_people} (94.0\%) and \texttt{not specified} targets (39.9\%) is a critical fairness issue.
-While the high accuracy for certain historically marginalised groups may reflect intentional and laudable efforts in safety training, the poor performance on others, especially political groups (\texttt{progressives}, \texttt{conservatives}) or ambiguous targets, means that any system built on these models would offer unequal protection.
-It would create a hierarchy of safety, vigorously defending some communities while leaving others vulnerable.